-A member of our team meets with you and explains how cancer rehabilitation fits into your overall care plan and what to expect with each therapy.
+A member of our team meets with you and explains how oncology rehabilitation fits into your overall care plan and what to expect with each therapy.
 We encourage you to ask questions and share your concerns, so we can address them.

 You also have access to resources throughout cancer treatment that optimize your whole health, including your emotional well-being.

 Our physiatrist completed a fellowship in cancer rehabilitation, an additional level of training that helps more patients receive personalized care.
 Meeting the physiatrist early in your treatment makes it easier to anticipate your needs and coordinate services.

 - For breast cancer patients with shoulder pain, we determine whether it’s due to treatment side effects, activity level changes or an injury.